gustavochm/phasepy/docs/source/basic/phasepy.mixture.rst

 phasepy.mixture
 ===============

-Phasepy :class:`phasepy.mixture` function creates an object that stores necessary pure component information and interaction parameters needed for equilibria and interfacial properties computation.
-For a mixture creation there is necessary at least two pure components:
+Phasepy :class:`phasepy.mixture` class constructor function creates an object that stores necessary pure component information and interaction parameters needed for equilibria and interfacial properties computation.
+Two pure components are required to create a base mixture:

 .. code-block:: python